 - four compulsory courses on GIS, research, cartography and geovisualisation, and geospatial analysis

-- one elective from Group A of the Schedule
+- one elective course from Group A

-- one elective from Group B of the Schedule
+- one elective course from Group B

 The Diploma can be completed within 1 year full-time, or can also be studied up to 2 years part-time.